 Tip 2: How to choose the Right Template

 Creating your website out of the bare WordPress is turmoil.
 You’ll have to put a lot of time and effort into it, which can be saved if you go for a website template.
 A template is a set of files that are installed together and give your website style and appearance tailored for a specific branch of industry.
-With a modern top-notch template you get a set of different pages, layouts, plugins, visual editors and media-files that form a state-of-art, elaborate and trendy look of your website.
+With a modern top-notch template, you get a set of different pages, layouts, plugins, visual editors, and media-files that form a state-of-art, elaborate and trendy look of your website.

 To choose the right template for a business website, search for templates on the websites of well-established template providers that are recognized worldwide.
 By getting a free template from an unknown author, you jeopardize your website as it may have lame and buggy codding that makes your site vulnerable to hacker attacks.
 For instance, you may check business WordPress themes, offered by TemplateMonster, one of the most authoritative companies on the template market.
 Here is one of them:

 Choosing the theme for a business website, pay attention to the template’s color scheme.
-Of course, you can change the color scheme in website’s admin panel later on, but it’s better to save your time and get a befitting color scheme out of the box.
-Go for clean and minimal websites, based on combination of white with such colors as blue or green.
-Such a color combination highlights you professionalism and dedication to the cause.
+Of course, you can change the color scheme in the website’s admin panel later on, but it’s better to save your time and get a befitting color scheme out of the box.
+Go for clean and minimal websites, based on a combination of white with such colors as blue or green.
+Such a color combination highlights your professionalism and dedication to the cause.
 Your template may also use warmer shades for accents, as such shades are bound to boost your conversion rate.

 If you want to create your website with a quality template, expect to spend at least $50 – $70.
 Anyway, this is cheaper than getting a custom design, but, for this price, you can really get a product of good quality.
 Moreover, go for the theme that’s equipped with a rich set of prebuilt plugins (modern templates usually have this option).
 In this way, you can get the plugins that are actually paid free (and save a lot of money).
 Also, check out for templates that come with free lifetime support (some well-established template providers offer such a service free with the template).